About this Catalog

 Washington and Lee’s curriculum and cocurricular activities are broad and flexible enough to enable students to realize their personal goals and to lay the foundation for a useful and rewarding life.

 In the pursuit of these objectives, Washington and Lee, for more than 250 years of American history, has settled on what it knows to be conditions of excellence.
-These conditions, listed below, are those that have made Washington and Lee respected as a place of learning, a place unique and apart in the national educational scene.
+These conditions, listed below, are those which have made Washington and Lee respected as a place of learning, a place unique and apart in the national educational scene.

 Washington and Lee is small.
 While there is no virtue in smallness itself, experience has shown that it does encourage close personal relationships between students and professors and among the students themselves.
 An atmosphere of friendliness and respect prevails throughout the University.
 No student is lost in the crowd or becomes a victim of “assembly-line” education.

 Washington and Lee strives for intellectual distinction.
 Its steady purpose is to be one of the nation’s great “teaching” colleges.
 Research is encouraged as part of the learning and teaching process, not as a substitute for it.
 Ideally, the University believes, teaching and research cannot, and should not, be separated.
 Washington and Lee fosters an academic community in which both teachers and students constantly learn—in classrooms and laboratories, in private research, in the informal give-and-take of extemporaneous discussions.
 With access to extensive collections of books, modern and sophisticated equipment, and expert guidance, students have unusual opportunities for research.
-Nonetheless, teaching undergraduates is the primary function of the Washington and Lee faculty.
-All students are taught by professors, not by teaching assistants or graduate students.
+Nonetheless, the teaching of undergraduates is the primary function of the Washington and Lee faculty.
+In short, all students are taught by professors, not by teaching assistants or graduate students.

 Washington and Lee maintains a strong faculty.
 Virtually all of the University’s professors hold the Ph.D. degree or equivalent earned doctoral degree, and all faculty members are active in continuing self-development as scholars and teachers.
 The retention of a faculty of the highest merit is given priority.